Nemael/payment_taler/README.md

 Installing this module enables merchants to accept payments from customers using their Taler Wallet, giving them the option to choose a payment system that respects their privacy.

-It is available on the Odoo Apps store (https://apps.odoo.com/apps) PENDING LINK, as well as on the OCA community shop (https://odoo-community.org/shop) PENDING LINK
+It is available on the Odoo Apps store (https://apps.odoo.com/apps/modules/18.0/payment_taler) , as well as on the OCA community shop (Link pending)

-It has been built for Odoo 18, and will be updated to Odoo 19 once milestone 1.0 is reached.
+The add-on has been built for Odoo 18, and will be updated to Odoo 19 once milestone 1.0 is reached.

 The technical name for this add-on is payment_taler.